How might we engage with our natural surroundings in ways that allow both Ecology and Humanity to live and flourish together?

 Integral Ecology provides a framework for investigating such questions and finding solutions to the current ecological crisis.
 It recognizes the wide diversity of values and perspectives, and is interested in creating ever-evolving solutions, specifically suited to the scope and urgency present at the ecological-human interface.

-Parenting as a Spiritual Practice Virtual Course: spring 2014 (Dates TBA)
+Parenting as a Spiritual Practice Virtual Course: April 14 – June 9, 2014

 A community learning experience facilitated by Miriam Mason Martineau.